-This article will delve deep into net income, how to calculate it, and why it is essential.
+This article will delve deep into net income, how to calculate it, and why understanding on this matter is so essential for organizations.

 How to calculate net income?